boblsturm/aimusicstudies2024/index.md

 - [Jonathan Sterne](https://www.mcgill.ca/ahcs/people-contacts/faculty/sterne) (University of McGill, Canada)
 - [Rujing Stacy Huang](https://www.rujingstacyhuang.com/) (The University of Hong Kong, Hong Kong)
 - [Ollie Bown](https://www.unsw.edu.au/staff/oliver-bown) (UNSW Sydney, Australia)

+# Archive
+## Call for presentations, panels and workshops
+We are seeking presentations, panels and workshops for the conference.
+Each presentation will be given 20 minutes in a session, and each session will conclude with a podium discussion of its presented works.
+Each panel will have 3-5 participants, and last at least 60 minutes with audience discussion.
+A workshop consists of two hours of directed work and discussion around a topic.
+To submit a presentation, please write an abstract of no more than 300 words about your work and how it relates to the core themes of the conference.
+For panels, please write a description of the topics to be discussed and composition of the panel.
+For workshops, please write a description of the topics to be worked with, a schedule, and information on the workshop leaders.
+Email these to aimusicstudies2024@kth.se by the date below.

+## Dates
+- Presentation/Panel/Workshop Submission: March 28 2024
+- Decision Notification: April 26 2024
+- Early Conference Registration: August 30 2024